sveltejs/v2.svelte.dev/content/guide/07-element-directives.md

 }
 ```

 Classes will work alongside class attributes.
 If you find yourself adding multiple ternary statements inside a class attribute, classes can simplify your component.
+Classes also are recognized by the compiler and <a href="#scoped-styles">scoped correctly</a>.

 If your class name is the same as a component variable you can use the shorthand of a class binding.